What is SEIS and how can you benefit from it?

 Does the investment need to be structured in any particular way?

 The investment itself should be for ordinary shares which are fully paid-up for cash.
-The maximum amount of SEIS money which one company can receive in a year is £150,000.
 It’s important to take care with the investment process.
 For example, individuals won’t be able to benefit from SEIS if they lend money to the company, with a plan to convert it into shares in due course.
 The SEIS shares must be issued immediately in exchange for a fresh injection of cash.

 There is also an overriding requirement that the shares be subscribed for genuine commercial reasons and not as part of a tax avoidance scheme.